saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-17-python-screen-scraping-basics.md

 if 'export' in line or 'import' in line or 'route-policy' in line or 'something'  in line or 'something else' in line or 'another thing' in line:
 ```

-Using `any()` will 'return True if any element of the iterable is true'.
+Using <b>any()</b> will 'return True if any element of the iterable is true'.
 This allows us to specify the items we are interested in, as a list:

 ```python
 interesting_items = [ 'export', 'import',  ]